 The INTT also offers academic writing courses to native speakers of Dutch.

 - Student Service Desk via Digital Student Service Desk for questions regarding proof of registration and enrolment, Studielink, tuition fee payment, UvANetID and visas.

-- Admissions Office, Graduate School of Humanities: Application and admission, official application documents, English language test results.
+- Admissions Office of the Graduate School of Humanities for questions regarding application and admission, official application documents, English language test results.